Clif Bar | Energy Bar Chocolate Almond Fudge & White Chocolate Macadamia Nut

 Since I started taking them I’ve been able to cut down to only taking them occasionally to stop discomfort when eating broccoli.
 I take 2caps and 1 caps Digestive Enzymes together with my first bite of food, and everything runs very smoothly, flat stomach after a meal and hardly any gases.

 Rainbow Light | Advanced Enzyme System Rapid Release Formula 180 Veggie Caps

 I bought this particular brand after reading that Kimberly Snyder recommends it and takes it too.
 It seemed like a good brand.
-But I got a bit disappointing that it didn’t effect me on its own.
+But I got a bit disappointed that it didn’t affect me on its own.

 They said they would try, this was months ago, and they still don’t carry this specific product.
 Update: The now stock it!
 I’ve tried their parasite cleansing Paratrex, which contains their VeganZyme blend, but because of the other parasite killing herbs, it has kind of given me the opposite effect and has not worked well with my body.
 Which is too bad.

-Digestive enzymes are good for you, not only to relieve your from gas and bloating after a meal, but to boost absorption so you’re actually absorb all the nutrients you put into your body.
+Digestive enzymes are good for you, not only to relieve you from gas and bloating after a meal but to boost absorption so you actually absorb all the nutrients you put into your body.

 You can read more about Mag07 in my post about Tools for Detox.